Spotlight on apprenticeships

 “It's a great benefit for my career because it distinguishes me from others should I want to apply for a new job.
 Indeed, not many people have been nominated for an award in their life and this is an experience I will always remember and be proud of."

-Colleague Andrew Lanworn, Finance Manager and Company Secretary at Focus SB, St Leonards on Sea comments: "When Maureen joined us in July 2016 she had already completed level 2 of the AAT qualification at East Sussex College, but she had no accounts work experience.
+Colleague Andrew Lanworn, Head of Finance and Company Secretary at Focus SB, St Leonards on Sea comments: "When Maureen joined us in July 2016 she had already completed level 2 of the AAT qualification at East Sussex College, but she had no accounts work experience.

 "We employed her with the aim of fulfilling the Purchase ledger role but also developing her overall accounts knowledge to cover and grow into different aspects of accounts.